-Barry’s defence practice encompasses the wide spectrum of criminal work, although it was in cases involving serious allegations of drugs supply or violence that he first made his mark, securing acquittals in a number of complex and difficult cases.
+Barry’s defence practice encompasses the wide spectrum of criminal work, although it was in cases involving serious allegations of drugs supply that he forged his reputation, securing acquittals in a number of complex and difficult cases.

 He has also been instructed by the International Justice and Organised Crime Division to prosecute cyber-crime ‘computer-hacking’ cases involving attacks on the Pentagon and major banking institutions.

 Whilst first and foremost an advocate, he is regularly instructed to provide advisory work.
 He has been regularly instructed to provide pre-charge advice to a number of different constabularies in RASSO areas in complex and challenging cases.
 These are often cases involving evidence from abroad or with other knotty jurisdictional issues.